 There are ~14 weeks in the term—many of which will have videos.

 The videos are part of your homework—you’re expected to watch all them.

-Attendance at the 1-hour labs outside class—if you have them scheduled—is essentially mandatory.
-You should be attending all labs.
+Attendance at the 3-hour work labs outside class—if you have low grades—is essentially mandatory.
+You should be attending all work labs.

-The labs are a perfect time to ask questions of your peers and the TAs.
+The work labs are a perfect time to ask questions of your peers and the teacher & TAs.
 If you don’t have work to do then help your peers—helping others is one of the best ways to truly learn the material.

-Labs will follow a slightly modified sticky note system, pictured below.
+Work labs will follow the standard sticky note system, pictured below.